AryanSrivastavaGit/Summer-Training-Mini-Projects/README.md

 4. Project_BusReservation_in_C++ is my fourth C++ project during training, it contains the code of how a Bus Reservation works for a user, the user is allowed to book seats and cancel them by entering their seat number and name, if available.

+5. Project_Quiz_in_C++ is my fifth C++ project during training, it contains the code of how a daily quiz works, The user has to enter his details and type yes to start the quiz, the user is given 10 questions, answers Score is added based on 10 for each correct answer and 0 for wrong answer.